aptech/docs/docs/CR-spZeros.rst

     sparse matrix y;

-    //Create a 4x3 sparse matrix with all elements set to 0 y = spZeros(4,3);
+    // Create a 4x3 sparse matrix with all elements set to 0 y = spZeros(4,3);

-    //Create a dense matrix with the same values as 'y' d = spToDense(y);
+    // Create a dense matrix with the same values as 'y' d = spToDense(y);

 The contents of d are equal to: